daisy/epubcheck-website/src/docs/user/cli.md

 * **`idx`**: validates against the [EPUB Indexes](http://www.idpf.org/epub/idx/epub-indexes.html) specification
 * **`preview`**: validates against the [EPUB Previews](http://www.idpf.org/epub/previews/) specification

+**Note:**
-Note: In most cases, it is not required to specify the validation profile explicitly, as it will automatically be set according to `dc:type` metadata in the Publication.
+> In most cases, it is not required to specify the validation profile explicitly, as it will automatically be set according to `dc:type` metadata in the Publication.
 Setting the profile explicitly can be useful to detect when such `dc:type` metadata is missing, or to validate single files (see next section).

 ### Validating a single file

+In addition to validating complete EPUB packages (compressed or expanded) you can validate individual files contained in an EPUB.

 ```
 java -jar epubcheck.jar singleFile -mode MODE -v VERSION -profile PROFILE